2025 NBA playoffs: (2) Boston Celtics vs. (3) New York Knicks

-In the most expensive Knicks playoff game in Madison Square Garden history, the Celtics managed to avoid a 3–0 deficit on the road with a 115–93 rout of the Knicks, never trailing and dominating the game throughout all 4 quarters, leading by as many as 31 points.
-The Celtics started off the 1st quarter 36–20 and never looked back, as they finally had an efficient game from beyond the arc (50%, 20-40 shooting).
+In the most expensive Knicks playoff game in Madison Square Garden history, the Celtics managed to avoid a 3–0 deficit on the road with a 115–93 rout of the Knicks, never trailing and dominating the game throughout all four quarters, leading by as many as 31 points.
+The Celtics started off the first quarter 36–20 and never looked back, as they had their first efficient game from beyond the arc in the series (50 percent, 20-40 shooting).
 Payton Pritchard led Boston with 23 points to lead Boston in scoring, and Jalen Brunson led New York with 27 points and 7 assists.
-Karl-Anthony Towns had a double-double of 21 points and 15 rebounds, but had an inefficient shooting just 5-18 from the field.
-With this loss, this also resulted in home teams in the Eastern Conference semifinals having a 0–6 record at home in the semifinals so far.
+Karl-Anthony Towns had a double-double of 21 points and 15 rebounds, but had an inefficient shooting just 5–18 from the field.
+With this loss, this also resulted in home teams in the Eastern Conference semifinals having a 0–6 record at home thus far.

-Following a rough Game 3, the Knicks broke their losing streak against the Celtics in Madison Square Garden as they rallied for a 121–113 win.
-Despite the Knicks trailing by 14 in the 3rd quarter, Jalen Brunson scored 18 of his 39 points in the 3rd to retake the lead.
-In the dominant bounce-back effort, the trio of Mikal Bridges, Karl-Anthony Towns and OG Anunoby combined for 66 points.
-The Knicks also trailed by 11 at halftime, as they outscored Boston 70–51 in the 2nd half, including a 37–23 run in the 3rd quarter.
+Following a rough Game 3, the Knicks broke their losing streak against the Celtics in Madison Square Garden, as they rallied for a 121–113 win.
+Despite the Knicks trailing by 14 in the third quarter, Jalen Brunson scored 18 of his 39 points in the third to retake the lead.
+After struggling in Game 3, the trio of Mikal Bridges, Karl-Anthony Towns and OG Anunoby combined for 66 points.
+The Knicks also trailed by 11 at halftime, as they outscored Boston 70–51 in the second half, including a 37–23 run in the third quarter.
 In the losing effort, Jayson Tatum had 42 points with 7 made 3-pointers, but would leave the game with 3 minutes remaining with a severe non-contact injury.
 Forced to take Tatum out, Boston head coach Joe Mazzulla used his final timeout, sealing the Knicks' victory.
 A day later, an MRI revealed that Tatum had suffered an Achilles tendon rupture, effectively ending his season and putting question into his availability for the 2025–26 season.